Lawyers available for free consultations on non-work-related issues

 Two additional lawyers are available weekly in room C0341 and a third one (by email or phone) to advise you on work-related issues.
 Up to TWO free legal consultancies per year will be provided exclusively to Contributing Members of VIC Staff Associations/Unions.

-(1) Mr Laurence C. Fauth, Esq. is available every Thursdays, from 08:00 to 12:00 am (by appointment only).
+(1) Mr Laurence C. Fauth, Esq. is available every Thursday, from 08:00 to 12:00 am (by appointment only).
 More information and contact details are available here.